SteamyCutie/PackageSorter-ThoughtfulAutomation/README.md

 # Package Sorter - Robotic Automation Factory

+>Since **Replit** project creation is only available with AI Agent mode, I've composed my own repo for transparency.

 ## Overview
 This project implements a package sorting system for Thoughtful's robotic automation factory.
 The system classifies packages into three stacks (STANDARD, SPECIAL, or REJECTED) based on their dimensions and mass.